Karen Schroeder Kassel, MS, RD, MEd

 Try to avoid the following:

-Smoking aggravates heartburn symptoms and greatly increases your risk of
+Smoking aggravates heartburn symptoms by increasing acid production and relaxing the LES.
+It also greatly increases your risk of

 (especially when combined with alcohol).
 Talk to your doctor about how you can successfully